-We have tried a few ways to make banana bread, but always end up going back to the same recipe that I got from my aunt, Shawn.
+We have tried a few ways to make banana bread, but always end up going back to the same recipe.
+My Aunt Shawn gave me the recipe when I lived with them in college.
 She always loads hers up with cinnamon, which is what we prefer as well.
 We made it once without much cinnamon and it didn’t have as much flavor.
-I’ve also seen recipes with chocolate chips which, while it was yummy, added more sugar than we need since there is already a lot in the recipe.
+I’ve also seen recipes with chocolate chips.
+While it was yummy, they added more sugar than we need.
+The bread is already sweet enough without chocolate chips.

 As soon as we have bananas that start to get spotty the boys ask if we can save them to make banana bread.
-They both know that we need three, and will make sure to count them out properly before eating another to make sure there are enough.
+They know that we need three, and will make sure to count them out.

 Both of the boys also like to help make the banana bread.
 There are quite a few ingredients that have to be dumped into the stand mixer so they can easily help.
 I have them get their stools from the bathroom and then take turns pouring or dumping things in the mixer and turning it on.
 The only thing I usually do is the bananas just because they are squishy and messy.